Dark Matter implications from the LZ, PandaX-4T and XENONnT Data

-~\\ \textbf{Acknowledgements}.~~~ The work of H.A., H.N. and C.X. is supported in part by the National Key R\&D Program of China under Grant Nos.
+~\\ \textbf{Acknowledgments}.
+We thank the \LZ, \px, and \XEn collaborations for their publicly available results.
+We are particularly grateful to Yi Tao for assistance in analyzing the PandaX-4T data.
+The work of H.A., H.N. and C.X. is supported in part by the National Key R\&D Program of China under Grant Nos.
 2023YFA1607104 and 2021YFC2203100 and the National Science Foundation of China under Grant Nos.
 12475107 and 12525506.
-The work of F.G. and M.L. is supported by the National Science Foundation of China under Grant No. 12521007.
-H.A. and F.G. acknowledge support from the Dushi program of Tsinghua University and and the Tsinghua University Initiative Scientific Research Program.
+The work of F.G. is supported by the National Science Foundation of China under Grant No. 12521007 and the Ministry of Education of China under Grant No. SRICSPYF-ZY2025028.
+H.A. and F.G. acknowledge support from the Dushi program of Tsinghua University and the Tsinghua University Initiative Scientific Research Program.
 The work of J.L. is supported by the National Science Foundation of China under Grant Nos.
 12235001 and 12475103, and State Key Laboratory of Nuclear Physics and Technology under Grant No. NPT2025ZX11.